gabrielecanepa/dotfiles/.github/README.md

 9. **VSCode**

+    > **Warning**
+    > The following operations will permanently replace some system folders with symlinks to `~/.vscode/user`.

-    Create some symlinks to backup VSCode settings and extensions in dotfiles:
+    Create symlinks to backup VSCode settings and extensions, working with both the stable and insiders versions:

     ```sh
     # Settings